Mako templates

 ${self.contents()}

-Now you can create a new template file, e.g. "history.tmpl
+Now you can create a new template file, e.g. "history.tmpl" that

 files: